GRAPHIC-Seismograph: Brexit-sensitive financial prices in critical week

 Since May, the index has languished at a discount to the FTSE-100 as fears grew of a disorderly EU exit that would inflict huge damage on the British economy.
 The markdown widened after Johnson took over as prime minister.

-On Friday, though, the index outshone the internationally focused FTSE 100 .FTSE by 4.4% .
-To put Friday's moves into context, RBS's 11% surge was the biggest move in either direction since June 24, 2016, the day after the referendum.
+On Friday, though, the index outshone the internationally focused FTSE 100 .FTSE by 4.4%.
+To put Friday's moves into context, RBS's 11% surge was its biggest move in either direction since June 24, 2016, the day after the referendum.

 MONEY MARKETS